xoolive/pyclass/pages/dependencies.md

 ### The `import` instruction

 The `import` instruction allows you to access code located in separated files (_modules_).
-A bundled aborescence of modules is called a _package_.
+A bundled arborescence of modules is called a _package_.

 When you type `import foo`, the Python interpreter will look for: